hapax/hapax.github.io/assets/teaching.md

 	How do the side length and the area of the danger zone change with time?
 	When do the missiles collide?

+5. Generalise your result to $n$ homing missiles on the vertices of an equilateral polygon, with $n$ sides of length $\ell$.

 ----